bazbt3/10cbazbt3/docs/10-install.md

 Incomplete, potentially misleading instructions follow.
 This is very much a work in progress.

 ## Prerequisites:
 * **A copy of the [/10cbazbt3/10cbazbt3.py](/10cbazbt3/10cbazbt3.py) file.**  Important: Please read through the code comments.
 The code is currently tailored specifically to *my* Raspberry Pi's folder structure.
+It's also setup to post to only *my* blog - see the 'post' subroutine for the variable to edit - *after* running 'sites' and examining the API feedback.

 * **Python 3.** (This won't work with Python 2 without a rewrite.)